 Based on operator policy, the session management based network slice admission control is not applicable for the PDU session for priority services, or the session management based network slice admission control result is ignored for the PDU session for priority services.

-NOTE 1: How the SMF determines that the PDU session is used for priority services is outside the scope of this release of the present document.
+NOTE 1: The SMF can use the Sbi-Message-Priority field, as defined in TS 29.500 [20AA], to determine whether the PDU session is for priority services.

 The session management based network slice admission control is not applicable to PDU session established for onboarding services in SNPN.